jackMilano/jackmilano.github.io/index.md

 Hi, I am Giacomo Milano.
 I'm a very curious person, appassionate about different things.

-My main areas of interest are game development, robotics, artificial intelligence and the social consequences of technology on humanity.
+My main areas of interest are game development, robotics, artificial intelligence and the social consequences of technology.

 I've worked for [Brain in the Box][bitbgames], an italian game development indipendent house; I was focused on multiplayer, but I've contributed on many other things.